simalexan/battlecamp/README.md

 4. All on One (super hard, NDA - will be added soon)

+## BattleCamp Leagues

+Public and community BattleCamp workshops are part of the open and global BattleCamp Leagues, unless explicitly stated by the organizers that they don't want to participate in the rankings.

+Each participation brings one point, with addition of being the member of a winning team, bringing two points more.
+Also, an additional point if the scenario type is a public sector one.

+The rankings are on a player basis and team basis.
+There are different rankings depending if the team is random or a predefined one.

+More information on BattleCamp Leagues will come soon.

 ## BattleCamp Cards

 **BattleCamp Gameplay cards are guides for gameplay and should be only viewed as such.** In real life there is no "do a play and gain 5% of marketshare".
 That doesn't exist and never look at it like that.
 If someone asks or tells that they tried "the play and didn't get that 5% of the marketshare" they shouldn't ever play games.